qinxiaoyi/TimeVarying_ASV/README.md

 In summary, this paper releases our collected database and  investigates both the long-term and short-term speaker temporal variations and provides insights and solutions into time-varying speaker verification.

-Note: This paper has been submitted to T-ASLP.
+Note: This paper has been accepted by T-ASLP.

 # Section.1 Dataset